 1.) rinsing all containers with a bleach/water mix before planting (with a day or two to dry out).

-2.) rinsing my newly harvested moss while I look for pests or unwanted plants in the chunks.
+2.) washing my newly harvested moss while I look for pests or unwanted plants in the chunks.

-3.) quarantine new specimens in a "holding tank" for 1-2 weeks so I can observe their behavior and adaptation to the terrarium environment.
+3.) quarantine new specimens in a "holding tank" for a period of time so I can observe their behavior and adaptation to the terrarium environment.

 Washing moss for use in terrariums is an essential step - especially if you are too impatient to quarantine and observe new plants for a while.
 Make sure to really scrub around in the moss chunks in clean water and remove any weeds, rock chunks, seeds, insect eggs, insects etc.